waynew/Heinrichy/README.md

 code modifications, the code should work on Microsoft Windows or MacOS.
 I've decided to create Heinrichy after I came across an article where the author was trying to live in the terminal and only use the terminal without any GUI for 30 days.
-This is nearly impossible without any preparation which is why I created Heinrichy, I wanted to do nearly everything in the command line without the need for any user interface.
+This is nearly impossible without any preparation which is why I created Heinrichy, I wanted to do everything in one place in the command line without the need for any user interface.

 ## How can I help?
 If you have any ideas on what I could add to Heinrichy, how I could change it or if you found some interesting script that I could use as module in Heinrichy, just email me; michpcx@protonmail.ch.
-ALso, if you found some bugs in the code or you have more efficient way of performing a task, just create new issue in 'Issues' tab.
+Also, if you found some bugs in the code or you have more efficient way of performing a task, just create new issue in 'Issues' tab.

 *By michpcx, michpcx@protonmail.ch*